git/git.github.io/rev_news/drafts/edition-98.md

   by Simon Willison on his Weblog.
 + [SmartCommit: A Graph-Based Interactive Assistant for Activity-Oriented Commits](https://www.cs.cmu.edu/~ckaestne/pdf/fse21_sc.pdf) \[PDF]
   ([DOI:10.1145/3468264.3468551](https://doi.org/10.1145/3468264.3468551)) describes
-  graph-partitioning-based interactive tool to help split tangled changeset.
+  a graph-partitioning-based interactive tool to help split tangled changesets.
-  The paper is accompanied by the [code for core algorithm](https://github.com/Symbolk/SmartCommitCore) of SmartCommit, a [demo GUI client](https://github.com/Symbolk/SmartCommit), and [dataset and the visualization scripts](https://github.com/Symbolk/SmartCommitEvaluation-Viz) used in the article.
-There since have been since other similar research conducted, like [ComUnt](https://doi.org/10.1145/3545258.3545267) and [UTango](https://doi.org/10.1145/3540250.3549171), which cite SmartCommit article.
+  The paper is accompanied by the [code for the core algorithm](https://github.com/Symbolk/SmartCommitCore) of SmartCommit, a [demo GUI client](https://github.com/Symbolk/SmartCommit), and [dataset and the visualization scripts](https://github.com/Symbolk/SmartCommitEvaluation-Viz) used in the article.
+Since then, similar research studies have been conducted, like [ComUnt](https://doi.org/10.1145/3545258.3545267) and [UTango](https://doi.org/10.1145/3540250.3549171), which cite the SmartCommit article.

 <!---
 __Easy watching__